lisaross/tana-quick-add-raycast-command-script/README.md

    chmod +x ~/.raycast/script-commands/tana-quick-add.sh
    ```

-The command will appear in Raycast automatically once the file is in place.
+The command will appear in Raycast automatically once the file is in place, as the directory is being watched for changes.

 ## Keyboard Shortcut